Editor's Note: We recently updated this previously published post with new insights. Enjoy!

 Formerly extroverted employees who suddenly become distant may just be having a bad day or experiencing stress in their personal life.
 But if this isolation continues, or if formerly social employees become angry when someone tries to speak with them, it may be a sign of a bigger problem.
-Isolation is even harder to detect in introverted employees, since the withdrawal from relationships might be misinterpreted as just part of their personality.
+Isolation can be even harder to detect in remote employees, since you may not be able to tell if they are withdrawing from relationships without directly asking them.

 5. Higher Sensitivity to Feedback